souliss/souliss.github.io/_posts/media/2015-07-21-how-to-load-a-sketch-on-ESP.md

 The Arduino IDE allow an easy add-on of cores that has been developed by the community, this allow you reuse Arduino-like codes and libraries on non official boards.
 Perform the following steps to add the ESP8266 cores:

 * Install the latest Souliss' supported Arduino IDE and have a general read of the [Getting Started guide](https://github.com/souliss/souliss/wiki/Getting%20Started%20with%20Souliss).
 * Start Arduino and open Preferences window.
+* Refer to the latest supported core for Souliss in the [wiki](https://github.com/souliss/souliss/wiki/Supported%20Hardware#supported-cores)
+* Follow the installation instruction [ESP8266 cores for Arduino](https://github.com/esp8266/Arduino), the cores are distributed via the Arduino IDE Board Manager and needs an URL for the distribution of the code
-* Enter http://arduino.esp8266.com/stable/package_esp8266com_index.json into Additional Board Manager URLs field.
+* As today, the URL to be used is http://arduino.esp8266.com/staging/package_esp8266com_index.json into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
 * Open Boards Manager from Tools > Board menu and install **ESP8266** platform (you will need to select your ESP8266 board from Tools > Board menu after installation).
 * Install Souliss library on [Library Manager](https://github.com/souliss/souliss/wiki/Your%20First%20Upload) of Arduino IDE